Hyoscyamus niger aka Common Henbane

 Common Henbane, Henbane, Black Henbane

-How to care for Common Henbane
+How difficult is it to take care of Common Henbane

 Even if you don't have a green thumb, you can successfully care for Common Henbane due to its easy-going nature.